aht/stream.py/doc/index.rst

 .. moduleauthor:: Anh Hai Trinh <anh.hai.trinh@gmail.com>

-Streams are iterators with a pipelining mechanism to enable data-flow programming and easy parallelization.
+Streams are iterables with a pipelining mechanism to enable data-flow programming and easy parallelization.

 The idea is to take the output of a function that turns an iterable into